6 Common Water Softener Problems (and How to Fix Them)

 Enter a zip below and get matched to top-rated pros near you.

-Water softener problems can make you salty (literally!), leaving spots on your glasses and residue in your shower.
+Water softener problems can make you salty (literally), leaving spots on your glasses and residue in your shower.
 These are signs that there’s something wrong with your water softener that’s allowing that pesky hard water into your pipes.
 Repairs and replacements can be costly, but there are a few things you can do on your own to troubleshoot and possibly resolve the problem.

-Here’s a look at common water softener problems, and what you can do to fix them.
+Here’s a look at common water softener problems and what you can do to fix them.

-1. Salt Tank Problems
+1. Issues With the Salt Tank

 There’s an easy DIY fix to removing the salt bridge: